-- i. the Federal Income Act, approved yearly, establishing the federal taxes, levies, duties, assessments, fees and other charges imposed by the federal government each year; - ii. the Federal Tax Code and its regulations; - iii. the Income Tax Act and its regulations; - iv. the Value-added Tax Act and its regulations; - v. international treaties, such as DTTs, and comprehensive agreements for the exchange of tax information; - vi. miscellaneous tax resolutions/Omnibus Tax Bill; - vii. non-binding principles; - viii. normative guidelines; - ix. frequently asked questions; - x. rulings; and - xi. local tax laws and regulations.
+- the Federal Income Act, approved yearly, establishing the federal taxes, levies, duties, assessments, fees and other charges imposed by the federal government each year; - ii. the Federal Tax Code and its regulations; - iii. the Income Tax Act and its regulations; - iv. the Value-added Tax Act and its regulations; - v. international treaties, such as DTTs, and comprehensive agreements for the exchange of tax information; - vi. miscellaneous tax resolutions/Omnibus Tax Bill; - vii. non-binding principles; - viii. normative guidelines; - ix. frequently asked questions; - x. rulings; and - xi. local tax laws and regulations.

-The tax authorities must assess and collect taxes, review returns or impose additional tax liabilities within five years (from the date the tax return is submitted).
+The tax authorities are responsible for the calculation, assessment and collection of unpaid taxes.
+They are also empowered to review returns within five years from the date they are filed.
 In certain cases, this period is 10 years.
 The tax authorities retain the right to investigate tax felonies even beyond these periods.
 Taxpayers may request tax refunds within five years.